TheCodeSummoner/SecurityPi/config_instructions/install_phpmyadmin.md

 sudo nano /etc/apache2/apache2.conf
 ```

-4. In the config file, at following line to the end of the file:
+4. In the config file, add the following line to the end of the file:

 ```
 Include /etc/phpmyadmin/apache.conf